I sometimes hear people say, “I don’t believe in counseling.” I can’t completely understand this statement.

 Clients often tell me they are quite frustrated because they tell their friend about their problem and their friend quits listening and then talks about themselves.
 Therapy is designed to avoid this problem by letting the client talk about their concerns.

 If we really look at the root of the statement “I don’t believe in therapy,” the person is most likely saying that they do not want to face his/her problem.
+Perhaps, now is not the time to face the concern, or change ones thinking, or increase personal development.
 Facing problems are difficult, especially when you come to a stranger’s office to do so.
 People often lead a life of suppressing the problem by avoiding talking about it, covering it with food, alcohol, sex addiction, or another maladaptive behavior and/or chemical.